Thinkful-Ed/node-sql-sequelize-lessons/content/1.1.6/content.md

     - A *tag* has tag text.
 For instance "current events".
     - As a stretch goal, configure *comments* so they can have a referring comment.
 In other words, each comment can optionally point to another comment.
 * In the same script, write SQL statements to create some users, posts, and comments.
-* Ultimately, you need a script that can be run like this: `psql <database> -f ./bootstrap-blog-app.sql`.
+* Ultimately, you need a script that can be run like this: `psql -f ./bootstrap-blog-app.sql <database>`.
 When you've got this script, save it to Gist or Github.
 * Create a new ElephantSQL instance and run your SQL script.

 ## Example solution